 While that made sense, and many people told me that, it didn’t make sense to me.
 I was learning how to structure content for the classroom.

 Did I make the right decision?

 Did I make the right decision to ditch the classroom for working in digital?
 I don’t see it as me ditching the classroom.
 The internet is my classroom.
-Hopefully Ten Minute Digital will be one of your classes, too.
+Hopefully one of these online articles will be one of your classes, too.

-I’m Matt Walter, and I write all the content here for Matt, Simplified.
+I’m Matthew James Oxlade, and I write all the content here for Matt, Simplified.

 I focus on website creation and development, along with their SEO management.